SamsungDForum/JuvoPlayer/README.md

   - Go and delete the JuvoReactNative\Tizen\shared\res\assets\assets folder which is redundant (React Native Tizen bundle script issue: https://github.com/Samsung/react-native-tizen-dotnet/issues/30#issue-533804121)
   - Build the JuvoReactNative with MS Visual Studio.
 * Debug mode
-  - Follow the 'Release mode' instructions but replace the first step with:  `yarn bundle --dev` command at the first step.
+  - Follow the 'Release mode' instructions but replace the first step with:  `yarn bundle --dev` command.

 ## Application launch
-1. Connect with a TV set (or emulator) using the 'Device Manager' tool (SDK) installed together with the Tizen Tools (SDK) see more in [https://developer.samsung.com/tv/tizen-net-tv][tizendotnettvlink]
+1. Connect with a TV set (or emulator) using the Device Manager tool (member of SDK) installed together with the Tizen Tools (SDK) see more in [https://developer.samsung.com/tv/tizen-net-tv][tizendotnettvlink]
 2. Start the select in Visual Studio solution tree GUI project by pressing F5 (debug) or ctrl+F5 (release).
-The app requires Partner Level privilege generated widh the Certificate Manager tool (SDK).
-Before the first launch please, make sure that you have created one and have sent by 'Permit to install' command with the Device Manager tool (SDK).
+The app requires Partner Level privilege generated widh the Certificate Manager tool (member of SDK).
+Before the first launch please, make sure that you have created one and have sent it by 'Permit to install' command using the Device Manager tool.

-Important
+### Important
-> Every phisical Tizen .NET TV device for JuvoPlayer application development needs to be equiped with a set of electronic signatures (keys).
-To get the keys, a developer has to contact Samsung Content Manager (CM) person in his country of residence.
+> Every phisical Tizen .NET TV device being used for JuvoPlayer application development needs a set of electronic signatures (keys).
+To get the keys a developer has to contact Samsung Content Manager (CM) person in his country of residence.
 The CM can request the signatures from Samsung R&D. This step is mandatory since the JuvoPlayer uses sensitive API's (native binaries and DRM access).
 There is no need to make such a request in case launching the JuvoPlayer on the TV emulator.
 In this case however, it is not possible to playback any DRM'ed contents (PlayReady, Widevine).
 Moreover, the consequence of the clean video playback in resolutions highier then 640×480 (VGA) is significant video playback fluency degradation.
-The reason of this latter phenomena is limited TV emulator's performance.
+The reason of this latter phenomena is limited performance of the TV emulator.
 This drawback do not appear on the phisical TV set units.

-Live coding React Native Tizen application
+### Live coding React Native Tizen application
 > It is possible to launch and work on the JuvoReactNative GUI using facebook 'hot module reloading' engine (https://facebook.github.io/react-native/blog/2016/03/24/introducing-hot-reloading.html).
 To configure it follow the below guide:

 ### Emulator TV 2019 (Tizen 5.0)